-Physical Education and Exercise Science Professors Brown (Dean), Olson and Williford (Head) Associate Professor Reilly Assistant Professors Esco, Gross and Schaefer
+Physical Education and Exercise Science

+Professors Brown, Olson, Reilly and Williford (Head) Associate Professors Esco and Schaefer Assistant Professors Gross and Turner

-Physical Education and Exercise Science (PHED) 6003.
+Physical Education and Exercise Science (PHED)

+6003.
 Advanced Exercise Physiology (3).
 Pr., graduate standing, undergraduate Exercise Physiology.
 An advanced study of exercise physiology as it relates to human movement.
 May be taught concurrently with PHED 4003.

-6013.
+- 6013.
 Advanced Cardiac Rehabilitation (3).
 Pr., graduate standing, undergraduate Exercise Physiology.
 Emphasizes the theories, programming and procedures in rehabilitating those with cardiovascular disease.
 Students acquire academic and practical experience in exercise and therapeutic exercise prescriptions.
-May be taught concurrently with PHED 4013.
+May be taught concurrently with PHED 4013. - 6020.

-6020.
 Elementary Methods in Physical Education (3).
 Pr., graduate standing.
 Provides an in-depth study of current research, issues and trends in elementary physical education.
-Research is conducted in these areas to ascertain the best current practices available.
+Research is conducted in these areas to ascertain the best current practices available. - 6030.

-6030.
 Advanced Methods of Teaching Physical Education (3).
 Pr., graduate standing.
 Provides an in-depth study of instructional methods, the learning process, evaluation, curriculum trends and factors impacting the physical education program.
-May be taught concurrently with PHED 4030.
+May be taught concurrently with PHED 4030. - 6043.

-6043.
 Advanced Kinesiology (3).
 Pr., graduate standing.
 An advanced course in the study of human motion.
 Biomechanics related to sport and exercise emphasized.
 May be taught concurrently with PHED 4043.

 6044.
-Advanced Biomechanics (3).
+Advanced Biomechanics of Human Movement (3).
 Pr., PHED 6043.

-Study of the mechanical laws and principles that govern human movement and their application to activities of daily living, fitness, sport and rehabilitation.
+A course designed to study of the mechanical laws and principles that govern human movement and its application to activities of daily living, fitness, sport and rehabilitation.